BOOM: Ted Cruz Puts Democrats In Their Place Over SCOTUS Pick | John Hawkins' Right Wing News

 But in 2013, Democrats made a mistake that would cost them dearly in the future.
 They did away with the option to filibuster executive branch appointments.
 It was a brilliant idea for the left, as Democrats tried to stack the federal court in their favor with progressive liberal judges, particularly the DC Circuit Court of Appeals, which is in charge of reviewing federal regulations.

-Why can’t we remember that everything works on pendulum?
-If it works for you now, most likely it wont the next time.
+Why can’t we remember that everything works on a pendulum?
+If it works for you now, most likely it won’t the next time.

 “The Democrats are not going to succeed in filibustering the Supreme Court nominee,” Cruz said on Tuesday.
 “All procedural options are on the table.
 The bottom line is we will confirm a strong conservative to replace Justice Scalia.”